microsoft/BotBuilder-Samples/experimental/adapter-oauth/README.md

 - [Add Authentication to your bot via Azure Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp)

 After Authentication has been configured via Azure Bot Service, you can test the bot.

-## Testing the bot using Bot Framework Emulator

-[Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework Emulator version 4.3.0 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

-### Connect to the bot using Bot Framework Emulator

-- Launch Bot Framework Emulator
-- File -> Open Bot
-- Enter a Bot URL of `https://<YOUR_BOTS_URI_ON_AZURE>`

 ## Authentication